 While the module is designed specifically for the RISE, GRAND creators may also use it – the module's Slide, X and Y, and CV outputs will simply be inactive.

 Ensure that the MIDI Settings in ROLI Dashboard are set as shown below.

 We have selected:

-- A Channel Range of 2 – 5 (Modular's ROLI Seaboard RISE module supports four voices)
+- No. MIDI Channels: 4 (Modular's ROLI Seaboard RISE module supports four voices)